mcgnly/DeveloperDocumentation/Android/BuildingApp.md

         Toast.makeText(this, R.string.successfully_logged_out, Toast.LENGTH_SHORT).show();
     }

-    /**
-      * When a user successfuly logs in, the SuccessUserLogin event is
-      * fired, and is handled here:
-      */
-    @Override
-    public void onSuccessUserLogIn() {

-        //use the Toast library to display a message to the user Toast.makeText(this, R.string.successfully_logged_in, Toast.LENGTH_SHORT).show();
-        //call the invalidateOptionsMenu, which is defined in the
-        //Activity class and is used to reset the menu option invalidateOptionsMenu();
 }

-    /**
-      * if there is a problem logging in a user, the ErrorLogin evet
-      * is initiated and handled here.
-      */
-    @Override
-    public void onErrorLogin(Throwable e) {
-        //use the Toast library to display a message to the user Toast.makeText(this, R.string.unsuccessfully_logged_in, Toast.LENGTH_SHORT).show();
-    }
-}
 </code></pre>

-<p>To see the code modifications, please have a look at <a href="https://github.com/relayr/android-demo-apps/commit/19bf3578de9fd2c20e2ebab50c5a280500d411c9">this step of the Thermometer Demo App </a> available on Github.</p>
+<p>To see the code modifications, please have a look at <a href="https://github.com/relayr/android-demo-apps/tree/tutorial/step5/thermometer/src/main">this step of the Thermometer Demo App </a> available on Github.</p>
 </div>